Haldwani: Media and communications

 Haldwani, along with other areas of the Kumaon division, is served by the Almora station of the All India Radio.
 The first relay centre of Akashwani FM will be set up in Haldwani city on 1,560 sqm of land.
 The relay centre will broadcast FM radio programmes of the All India Radio round the clock within a range of 70 km.
 Internet Services are provided by BSNL, Vodafone, Bharti Airtel, Idea Cellular and Reliance jio.

 Hello Haldwani community radio broadcasts programmes on education, agriculture, health and local traditions from the campus of Uttarakhand Open University, Haldwani.

 Local attractions

-Haldwani is a hidden paradise of Uttarakhand.
-Here are the best places you can explore in this otherwise undiscovered part of the mountainous state of India:

-Kathgodam

-In Kumaoni, Kathgodam stands for timber depot.
+In Khari Boli, Kathgodam stands for timber depot.
 Kathgodam may be a railway station for most tourists traveling on to other destinations, but it has an interesting history.
 Direct trains from cities such as Delhi, Kolkata, Jammu Tawi, Kanpur and Jaisalmer to Kathgodam provide access to travelers to the Kumaon Himalayas.